unoplatform/uno/doc/articles/uno-development/debugging-uno-ui.md

 If ever the need arises to view the generated source code of a *failing* CI build, you can perform the following steps:

-1. In your local branch, locate the one of build yaml files (located in the root Uno folder):
+1. In your local branch, locate one of build yaml files (located in the root Uno folder):
-     - .azure-devops-android-tests.yml
+     - .azure-DevOps-android-tests.yml
-     - .azure-devops-macos.yml
+     - .azure-DevOps-macos.yml
-     - .azure-devops-wasm-uitests.yml
+     - .azure-DevOps-wasm-uitests.yml

 2. At the bottom of the yaml files, you'll find *Publish...* tasks, right above these tasks, copy/paste the following code to create a task which will copy all generated source files and put them in an artifact for you to download: